-There will be three non-cumulative examinations in this course.
-These examinations are closed book and closed notes and will be taken in class minutes.
-Each exam will be comprised of multiple choice questions and many questions will require calculations.
+There will be two cumulative examinations in this course.
+These examinations are closed book and closed notes.
+Exams 1 & 2 will be taken in class 55 minutes.

+FINAL WILL BE GIVEN DURING FINALS WEEK.
+Final exam will be comprised of multiple choice questions and many questions will require calculations.
 You will need an 882 Scantron for each exam.
 There will be no practice exams distributed on eLearning.